Shelob9/meadow-foam/high-voltage-living.md

 - Optimize for excitement.
   - Happiness is contextual, you can't be be happy all the time.
 Trying to behappy all the time prevents growth.
   - Be navigated by what is exciting.
+  - Feelings and emotions are best understood socially.